gilpanal/beatbytebot_webapp/README.md

 2. Add the bot called "bunchofsongsbot" as an admin to the chat
 3. Record something or attach an audio file
 4. Visit https://sheltered-meadow-50218.herokuapp.com/ and check the content was successfully created
-5. Visit https://bunchofsongs.web.app/ to actually listen to your audio tracks
+5. Visit https://bunchofsongs.web.app/ to actually listen to your audio tracks.
+See Note 1

 Current Bot features: https://github.com/gilpanal/beatbytebot/wiki/Current-Features